terminating your office

 How To Terminate Your Commercial Rent Agreement

+Our clients often undergo business changes that impact their current commercial rent agreement and they have to learn about ways (if any) to terminate it.
 Conversely, other companies are managing a growth in their workforce and considering the expansion of their headquarters.
 In both scenarios, if you are already renting an office, the decision of whether and how to terminate your commercial rent agreement arises.
 This decision shapes steps in terminating your office space lease and starting a search for your new office space.

 Learn Your Current Commercial Rent Agreement